lpsinger/ligo.skymap/docs/interface.rst

       "early warning" or pre-merger event, then it SHOULD record the predicted time of merger.

+    * If the event is an early warning event, then the high-frequency cutoff frequency MUST be recorded in the :attr:`~ligo.lw.lsctables.SnglInspiral.f_final` column.

     * The :attr:`~ligo.lw.lsctables.SnglInspiral.snr` column MUST report the absolute value of the complex matched filter SNR of the best-matching template.
 It MUST NOT report a modified SNR-like quantity such as newSNR.